MJDemarcus/Lagrange/README.md

 # Lagrange
-Playing with Lagrange polynons and enjoying how easy it is compared to 30 years ago!
+Playing with Lagrange polynoms and enjoying how easy it is compared to 30 years ago!